Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 It is highly recommended to use Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (500M+ parameter models).
 A technical note: as batch size scales, storing activations for the backwards pass becomes the bottleneck in training.
 As a result, sharding optimizer state and gradients becomes less impactful.
-Use :ref:`fairscale-activation-checkpointing` or :ref:`fully-sharded` to see even more benefit at the cost of some throughput.
+Use :ref:`fairscale-activation-checkpointing` to see even more benefit at the cost of some throughput.

 To use Sharded Training, you need to first install FairScale using the command below.